|

 replanning therapy, for providing explanations to a user of a decision-support

-system, and as a basis for a more intelligent dialog between an automated
+system, for (temporal) data mining and knowledge discovery, and as a basis for a more intelligent dialog between an automated

 decision-support system and a human health-care provider.

 My work focuses on defining basic knowledge-based, domain-independent temporal-abstraction mechanisms and the formal knowledge needed to instantiate them in any particular medical domain.
 Formalization of temporal-abstraction knowledge supports the acquisition, representation, maintenance, reuse, and sharing of that knowledge.
-I have therefore defined a knowlede-based temporal-abstraction framework, implemented it as the RÉSUMÉ system , and tested it in several clinical domains.
-The framework has been expanded and embedded in a larger architecture, Tzolkin , that combines temporal-reasoning and temporal-maintenance services.
-Tzolkin is used within the EON component-based architecure for guideline-based care.
+I have therefore defined a knowlede-based temporal-abstraction framework, implemented it as the RÉSUMÉ system, and tested it in several clinical domains.
+The framework has been expanded and embedded in a larger architecture, Tzolkin, which combines temporal-reasoning and temporal-maintenance services.
+Tzolkin had been used within the EON component-based architecure for guideline-based care.
 An extension of Tzolkin is the IDAN temporal mediator at Ben Gurion University's Medical Informatics Research Center .

-I am also leading the KNAVE (knowledge-based Navigation of Abstractions for Visualization and Explanation) project, which focuses on an interactive framework for visualization and exploration of time-oriented data (e.g., patient clinical data) and their multiple-levels of abstractions. the KNAVE project has been extended into the KNAVE-II project at Ben Gurion University's Medical Informatics Research Center .
+I am also leading the KNAVE (knowledge-based Navigation of Abstractions for Visualization and Explanation) project, which focuses on an interactive framework for visualization and exploration of time-oriented data (e.g., patient clinical data) and their multiple-levels of abstractions. the KNAVE project has been extended into the KNAVE-II project at Ben Gurion University's Medical Informatics Research Center, evaluated by Martins et al. (2008) at the Veterans Administration Palo Alto Health Care Center, and later extended into the VISITORS project for query, interactive visual exploration, and exploration of the temporal associations of the time-oriented data of multiple patients.

-I also am interested in (therapy) plan generation, revision, recognition and critiquing in clinical domains; I am leading the Asgaard project, which investigates these tasks.
-I am also leading the Electronic Digital Guideline Library (DeGeL) project, which creates a distributed framework for specification, retrieval, and use of clinical guidelines.
+I also am interested in (therapy) plan generation, revision, recognition and critiquing in clinical domains; I have previously set up the Asgaard project, ongoing in several countries, which investigates these tasks.
+I am also leading the Digital Electronic Guideline Library (DeGeL) project, which creates a distributed framework for specification, retrieval, and use of clinical guidelines.

-Both the DeGeL, the IDAN, and the KNAVE-II projects are part of my Medical Informatics Research Center at the Department of Information Systems Engineering of Ben Gurion University of the Negev, Beer Sheva, Israel.
+The DeGeL, IDAN, KNAVE-II, VISITORS, and other related projects are part of my Medical Informatics Research Center, a faculty-wide research center whose main laboratory is at the Department of Information Systems Engineering of Ben Gurion University of the Negev, Beer Sheva, Israel.

 Finally, I am interested in decision-theoretical aspects of clinical decision

-project, which applies decision analytic methodologies to the domain of genetic
+project at Stanford University, which applied decision analytic methodologies to the domain of genetic

 Top